woossi0/suite/docs/usermanual/source/dataadmin/grib/index.rst

 Because of its relation to NetCDF, installing the GRIB extension will also add support for the :ref:`NetCDF <dataadmin.netcdf>` store as well.

+GRIB2 files on a latitude/longitude grid (GDS template 0) now have longitudes in the range (0, 360).
+Previous releases presented these longitudes as being in the range (-180, 180).

 ..
 Add tutorials here